What do you hear yourself saying to your children?

 - GET DOWN!
 (Out of that tree, off the desk, from the ceiling.)

-- Just stop touching your penis.
+- A popular Mumism?
+Just stop touching your penis.
 It is bad manners at the dinner table.

 You pooed where?!
 (The cupboard, plant pot, you name it my son defecates in it.
 Isn’t potty training delightful.